 “This strategy has been fantastic!
 [Bourbon] prices have gone up so much.
 The economics are really good,” Furukawa tells ThinkAdvisor in an interview.

-“Our clients like [investing in bourbon] because it’s fun to talk about, much more than talking about an ETF,” says the 2021 winner of a ThinkAdvisor LUMINARIES recognition award.
+“Our clients like [investing in bourbon] because it’s fun to talk about, much more than talking about an ETF,” he says.

-The bourbon strategy fits in nicely with Furukawa’s overall strategy of investing in basic businesses with “high cash flow and inflation protection,” he says.
+The bourbon strategy fits in nicely with Furukawa’s overall strategy of investing in basic businesses with “high cash flow and inflation protection,” Furukawa explains.

 “We invest in areas other firms don’t and in things clients can’t do on their own,” adds the advisor, a 2021 ThinkAdvisor LUMINARIES award winner for thought leadership.